 Is “Cardio” Necessary for Cardiovascular and Metabolic Conditioning?

-THIS IS AN PIECE OF A ARTICLE WAS TAKE IT FROM BAYE.COM (YOU DON’T KNOW HIT PART 2: ”CARDIO” AND FAT LOSS) DREW BAYE A PROFESSIONAL THAT INSPIRED US TO START ALL THIS.
+THIS IS A PIECE OF AN ARTICLE THAT WAS TAKEN FROM BAYE.COM (YOU DON’T KNOW HIT PART 2: ”CARDIO” AND FAT LOSS) DREW BAYE A PROFESSIONAL THAT INSPIRED US TO START ALL THIS.

 Is ”Cardio” Necessary for Fat Loss?

-Dietary modification does’t require much time at all other than a few extra minutes a week for meal planning and preparation and can produce much faster fat loss.
-And it won’t injure you or contribute to long term joint and spine problems like many so-called ”cardio” activities do, or interfere with your body’s ability to recover from and produce the improvements stimulated during strength training.
+Dietary modification doesn’t require much time at all other than a few extra minutes a week for meal planning and preparation and can produce much faster fat loss.
+And it won’t injure you or contribute to long term joint and spine problems like many so-called ”cardio” activities do or interfere with your body’s ability to recover from and produce the improvements stimulated during strength training.

 Don’t I need some form of aerobics / “cardio” to insure good health?
 What about my heart?

 Remember – The function of the cardiovascular system is to support the muscular system, not the other way around.
 Increases in muscular strength from a proper strength training program will correlate to improvements in cardiovascular function.